markusfisch/bots/README.md

 your name in the middle of the map, e.g. `A`, will change to a number showing your remaining hit points.

-After some time, a wall `X` will appear that shrinks the world to move the remaining bots closer together (use `--shrink-after` and `--shrink-step` to control that).
+After turn 64, a wall `X` will appear that shrinks the world to move the remaining bots closer together (use `--shrink-after` and `--shrink-step` to change that).

 ### avoid